Mission

 List of certifications for Rescue side of DSR

-1. CPR and First Aid Certification - A basic requirement for most SAR teams, ensuring volunteers can provide immediate medical assistance.
+- CPR and First Aid Certification - A basic requirement for most SAR teams, ensuring volunteers can provide immediate medical assistance.
 Offered by organizations like the American Red Cross or American Heart Association.

-2. NASAR Wilderness Responder / Operational - NASAR FUNSAR (Fundamentals of Search and Rescue) - Provided by the National Association for Search and Rescue (NASAR), there are 4 levels of certification recognized in SAR.
+Sign up at American Red Cross - NASAR Wilderness Responder / Operational - NASAR FUNSAR (Fundamentals of Search and Rescue) - Provided by the National Association for Search and Rescue (NASAR), there are 4 levels of certification recognized in SAR.
 They are Awareness, Operational, Technician, Supervision.
 The Wilderness Responder is the mid-level operational certification.
 It prepares you for assisting in wilderness searches.
 It does not prepare you to do things like hanging off ropes, or rappelling from helicopters.

-3. NASAR FUNSAR Wilderness First Aid - Basic Wilderness First Aid (BWFA) is a. practical 8-hour course that explains wilderness hazards and trains you to treat injuries and other emergencies in the wilderness.
 Wilderness First Aid (WFA) is a 16-hour course designed to equip participants with the knowledge and skills necessary to effectively respond to medical emergencies and injuries in remote and outdoor settings.
 Students will learn how to assess, treat, and manage common injuries and illnesses that may occur in wilderness environments, where access to medical help is limited or delayed.
 This course emphasizes hands-on training, scenario-based learning, and practical application of first aid principles in challenging outdoor conditions.

-4. NASAR SARTECH III or II - SARTECH III is a beginner certification for field team members, while SARTECH II is more advanced, testing skills in navigation, survival, and search operations.
+Find a course at NASAR - NASAR SARTECH III or II - SARTECH III is a beginner certification for field team members, while SARTECH II is more advanced, testing skills in navigation, survival, and search operations.
 Many NC SAR teams encourage or require these.

-5. NC Fire and Rescue Commission Technical Rescuer Certification (NFPA 1006) - This includes specialties like Rope Rescue, Confined Space, Trench Rescue, or Wilderness Rescue.
+Learn more and register at NASAR - NC Fire and Rescue Commission Technical Rescuer Certification (NFPA 1006) - This includes specialties like Rope Rescue, Confined Space, Trench Rescue, or Wilderness Rescue.
 It’s a professional-level cert for technical SAR roles.

-6. Swiftwater Rescue Technician (SRT) - Essential for water-based rescues after floods or hurricanes (common in NC).
+Explore options at NC OSFM - Swiftwater Rescue Technician (SRT) - Essential for water-based rescues after floods or hurricanes (common in NC).
 Rescue 3 International offers SRT-1 (basic) and SRT-Advanced, though some NC providers align with NFPA standards instead.

-7. HAZMAT Operations Certification - Required for handling hazardous materials during disaster responses, often part of NC’s Technical Rescuer or Urban SAR training.
+Find a training provider - HAZMAT Operations Certification - Required for handling hazardous materials during disaster responses, often part of NC’s Technical Rescuer or Urban SAR training.

-8. Land Navigation and GPS Training - Not always a formal certification, but proficiency with maps, compasses, and GPS is critical for wilderness SAR.
+Find courses at NC Office of State Fire Marshal - Land Navigation and GPS Training - Not always a formal certification, but proficiency with maps, compasses, and GPS is critical for wilderness SAR.
 Some teams offer this internally or through NASAR courses.

-9. NC OSFM Rescue Officer Certification - A state-specific credential for rescue leadership roles, covering operational and technical skills.
+Check NASAR courses for navigation training - NC OSFM Rescue Officer Certification - A state-specific credential for rescue leadership roles, covering operational and technical skills.
 Useful for candidates aiming to lead DSR teams.

-10. FEMA Incident Command System (ICS) Courses (ICS-100, ICS-200) - Free online courses from FEMA that teach the standardized approach to incident management, often expected for state-coordinated SAR deployments in NC.
+Learn more at NC OSFM - FEMA Incident Command System (ICS) Courses (ICS-100, ICS-200) - Free online courses from FEMA that teach the standardized approach to incident management, often expected for state-coordinated SAR deployments in NC.

 Sign up for ICS-100 at FEMA | ICS-200